BobbySuciady/FuzzyBuddy/README.md

 ---

 ## GIF PRODUCT DEMO (TAKES A WHILE TO LOAD)
-Find events in your calendar through natural language!
+Talk with your Google Calendar with the power of AI!
 ![GETEVENT](https://github.com/user-attachments/assets/ff44b102-5b8d-4cc9-aa29-85eab4425621)

-Add Events to your google calendar through normal chat!
+Add Events to your google calendar through normal chat, simple and fast!
 ![ADDEVENT](https://github.com/user-attachments/assets/512d3403-8d30-46d7-b940-f581482a03bb)

 Update Events in your Google Calendary Easily